 - Buy a powerline networking adapter set with Wi-Fi

 It's well worth trying the free option of moving your router to a central position in your home - if you can, that is - to improve coverage.
-If this isn't possible or doesn't work, there are new routers that come in packs of two or three called mesh networks which can deliver whole-home Wi-Fi at great speeds.
+If this isn't possible because of where your phone line or internet cable enters your home, the best solution could be a mesh Wi-Fi system.
+This is a kit that includes two or three separate routers which communicate with each other and can deliver whole-home Wi-Fi at great speeds.

-How can I boost my Wi-Fi signal upstairs?
+How can I fix a weak Wi-Fi signal in my house?

 If your house suffers from weak Wi-Fi upstairs, check the placement of your wireless router.
 Make sure it's out in the open (even if it is ugly) and in the centre of the home if possible, free from obstructions.

-Don't hide it on the floor, behind your computer or TV. try to elevate it - Wi-Fi signals have an easier time traveling through open space.
+Don't hide it in a cupboard, on the floor or behind your TV. try to elevate it because Wi-Fi signals have an easier time traveling through open space.

 If the weak or slow Wi-Fi continues despite moving the router, consider upgrading it to a better one.